shreyagoel/Projects/ColumbiaX_Website/README.md

 ColumbiaX: https://columbiax.columbia.edu/

-Org: Columbia University
+**Organisation**: Columbia University

-Dept: Office of the Vice Provost for Teaching and Learning
+**Dept**: Office of the Vice Provost for Teaching and Learning (Trustees of Columbia University)

-Role: Marketing Data Analyst
+**Role**: Market and Data Analyst

-Time: February 2017 to May 2018
+**Duration**: November 2017 to May 2018

-Launch Month: April 2018

-Technical Skills: WordPress, HTML, DIVI Builder, Photoshop, Powerpoint, Excel
+**Technical Skills**: WordPress, HTML, DIVI Builder, Photoshop, Powerpoint, Data Analytics, Excel, R

-Other Skills: Web Development/Design, Menu Design, Photography, News Posts
+**Other Skills**: Web Development/Design, Menu Design, Photography, News Posts

-Responsibilities:
+### Responsibilities:

-* Built the website from scratch with a completely new perspective of marketing the online MOOCs at Columbia University.
-* Managed the development, design and updation of this website under the Vice Provosts for Teaching and Learning since November 2017.
-* Independently designed the entire website and recieved a 98% approval on design for implementation by the Trustees, Vice Provosts and Directors of Columbia University.
+* **Web Designing**: Built the website from scratch with a completely new perspective of marketing the online MOOCs at Columbia University.
+Managed the development, design and updation of this website under the Vice Provosts for Teaching and Learning since November 2017.
+Independently designed the entire website and recieved a 98% approval on design for implementation by the Trustees, Vice Provosts and Directors of Columbia University.
-* Published personal photography of COlumbia University done specially for this project.

-Content: Major content of the web pages was taken from the columbia online website I (Shreya) created before.
-Image on home page, coursera page, edx page were clicked and edited by me (Shreya).
+* **Content**: Major content of the web pages was repurposed columbia online website I created earlier.
+Image on home page, coursera page, edx page were clicked and edited by me.
+* **Photography published**: Published personal photography of COlumbia University done specially for this project.
+* **Data Analytics***: Incorporated the feature of Google Analytics on personal suggestion to manage the web marketing better starting June 2017.
+Improved the web engagement by 80% over a period of 8 months by optimising the website using google analytics.